auth0/docs/articles/quickstart/backend/java-spring-security5/interactive.md

 :::checkpoint-default

 The sample application will be available at `http://localhost:3010/`.
-Read about how to test and use your API in the [Using Your API](/quickstart/backend/java-spring-security5/02-using) article.
+Read about how to test and use your API in the <a href="/quickstart/backend/java-spring-security5/02-using" target="_blank" rel="noreferrer">Using Your API</a> article.
 :::

 :::checkpoint-failure
 If your application did not launch successfully:
-* Use the [Troubleshooting](/quickstart/backend/java-spring-security5/03-troubleshooting) section to check your configuration.
+* Use the <a href="/quickstart/backend/java-spring-security5/03-troubleshooting" target="_blank" rel="noreferrer">Troubleshooting</a> section to check your configuration.

 Still having issues?
-Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.
+Check out our <a href="https://auth0.com/docs" target="_blank" rel="noreferrer">documentation</a> or visit our <a href="https://community.auth0.com" target="_blank" rel="noreferrer">community page</a> to get more help.

 :::
 ::::